 When this natural energy is blocked, it can become toxic and destructive.
 In other words, we become frustrated, angry and/or depressed.

 To some, this might sound far-fetched.
 To others, rather simplistic.
-But while certain forms of anxiety and depression probably do need a pharmacological approach, psychiatry, too, has finally started to recognise the efficacy of this secular, ancient practice.
+However, while certain forms of anxiety and depression may well need a pharmacological approach, psychiatry, too, has finally started to recognise the efficacy of this secular, ancient practice.